-One of the biggest things that hold people back from starting with disaster prepping is that prepping is too expensive…
+One of the biggest things that hold people back from starting with disaster preparedness is that prepping is too expensive…

-When you think outside of the box while prepping, you realize that you don’t have to spend a lot of money on supplies.
+When you think outside the box while prepping, you realize that you don’t have to spend much money on supplies.
 For example, you could stockpile cheap items and use them to barter for necessities like food and water.

-As I talk about in this post about the Disaster Problem No One Wants to Talk About, disasters almost always lead to disease outbreaks due to the crowded, unsanitary conditions.
+As I talk about in this post about emergency hygiene, disasters almost always lead to disease outbreaks due to crowded, unsanitary conditions.
 Antibiotics will be needed to combat diseases.

-Most doctors won’t write a prescription for “just in case” antibiotics.
+Most doctors won’t prescribe for “just in case” antibiotics.
 However, you can legally buy fish antibiotics and keep them as part of your disaster preps.
-Here’s more info on How to Buy Fish Antibiotics.

-My wife started using a menstrual cup a long time ago, so we don’t have to stockpile female hygiene items.
-Most women don’t use one of these though, so they are going to need lots of pads and tampons.
+My wife started using a menstrual cup long ago, so we don’t have to stockpile female hygiene items.
+Most women don’t use one of these, so they will need lots of pads and tampons—more on feminine hygiene.

 Disasters cause disgusting, unhygienic conditions.
 Disinfectants will be in high demand.
 I’d recommend stockpiling bleach because it is cheap and can be used for disinfecting water.
 See How to Disinfect Water with Bleach here.

-As someone who goes backpacking frequently, I can tell you how much of a difference a bit of oil makes to meals.
+As someone who goes backpacking frequently, I can tell you how much difference a bit of oil makes to meals.
 I carry a small squeeze bottle of oil to add to my meals.
-It makes them taste better, prevents food from sticking to the bottom of the pan, and also adds important dietary fats.
+It makes them taste better, prevents food from sticking to the bottom of the pan, and also adds essential dietary fats.

 Remember 911?
-People are still dying from the terrorist attack because of asbestos and other hazardous materials they inhaled.
-A simple face mask (aka respirator) would have prevented many of these deaths.
+People are still dying from the attack because they inhaled asbestos and other hazardous materials.
+A simple face mask (respirator) would have prevented many of these deaths.
 N95 face masks are very cheap, take up little space, and will be very valuable when SHTF.
 Put some in your bug out bag and keep extras stockpiled at home.
 Read about N95 respirators for disaster prepping here.

-All first aid items are going to be in high demand after a disaster.
-However, GI problems are the most common ailment after disasters (from the unhygienic conditions and drinking untreated water).
+All first aid items will be in high demand after a disaster.
+However, GI problems are the most common ailment after disasters (from unhygienic conditions and drinking untreated water).
 If you are going to focus on one first aid item to stockpile for bartering, make it GI meds.
-Here is a decent list of OTC GI medicines.

 For bonus points, stockpile string for candle wicks and make your own candles out of used wax.